warmwind/mdscraper/README.md

 - `--output` (optional): The name of the output Markdown file when using --url.
 Default is 'output.md'.
 - `--outdir` (optional): Output directory for markdown files when using --file.
 Default is 'outs'.
 - `--debug` or `-d` (optional): Enable debug mode for more information.
+- `--no-images` (optional): Ignore all images in the content and exclude them from the markdown output.

 ### Examples